jambonz/freeswitch-modules/README.md

 ## Contributing to the software

-If you wish to contribute changes, please review [our rules](./CONTRIBUTING.md).
+If you wish to contribute changes, please review [our rules](./CONTRIBUTING.md) governing contributions.